gratitude5dee/Universal-AI/README.md

 UniversalAI is a comprehensive creator ecosystem that bridges the gap between creativity and technology.
 Our platform provides creators with cutting-edge AI agents, blockchain-powered asset protection, monetization tools, and a complete suite of creator-focused features.

+> Want the full breakdown of how our agents collaborate?
+Explore the detailed architecture diagrams and policies in [Agents.md](Agents.md).

 ---

 ## ✨ Key Features